ln-komandur/IP-Cameras/README.md

 5. If the ftp desktop box needs to be connected to the internet, the ip cameras can still be restrained by setting
     1.  appropriate *parental controls* in the router
     2.  rules in the router firewall
     3. Setting the gateway the same as the IP Address of the camera in the camera IP settings.
-Refer [this] (https://medium.com/@ShinobiSystems/how-to-stop-a-reolink-cameras-or-others-from-sending-unauthorized-data-to-offsite-locations-47f6d1df3137)
+Refer [this approach](https://medium.com/@ShinobiSystems/how-to-stop-a-reolink-cameras-or-others-from-sending-unauthorized-data-to-offsite-locations-47f6d1df3137) for more details